 Thank you for your interest or previous support for Nonbelief Relief.
 Please note the change in Nonbelief Relief’s legal status.
 Its 501(c)(3) tax exemption has been revoked after NBR claimed the same privilege as churches not to file the Form 990 information return.
 NBR is challenging that discriminatory revocation in court.
 Nonbelief Relief can no longer solicit or accept donations, which are now taxable.
 As soon as our challenge of the privileging of church groups by the IRS is over, Nonbelief Relief will be back!
 If you wish to support Nonbelief Relief, the best way to do so is to give a contribution to FFRF’s Legal Fund, earmarked for the Nonbelief Relief legal challenge.
 (A contribution to FFRF to help with the case would be much appreciated and remains deductible for income-tax purposes.)
-Read a letter to donors.
 Read about the lawsuit.

 NonBelief Relief, Inc., is a humanitarian agency for atheists, agnostics, freethinkers and their supporters to improve this world, our only world.
 Nonbelief Relief seeks to remediate conditions of human suffering and injustice on a global scale, whether the result of natural disasters, human actions or adherence to religious dogma.
 Such relief is not limited to but includes assistance for individuals targeted for nonbelief, secular activism or blasphemy.
 At all times Nonbelief Relief shall operate consistent with the requirements of 501(c)(3) of the Internal Revenue Code.